loggin-js/loggin-js/README.md

 logger.debug('debug');             // $ [2018-6-2 00:46:24]  -  <root>  -  DEBUG  -  debug
 logger.info('info', {data: 'Hi'}); // $ [2018-6-2 00:46:24]  -  <root>  -  INFO  -  info  -  {"data":"Hi"}
 ```

+### Collaborating
+Hi there, if you like the project don't hesitate in collaborating (_if you like to_), submit a pull request, post an issue, ...
+It's just a little sideproject, nothing serius, so its just for fun!
+But any **help** or **ideas** are apreciated!